 - Trauma or injury to the affected area.

-- Chronic irritation or of the.
+- Chronic irritation or inflammation of the skin.

 It is important to note that while there is no known cure for lichen sclerosus, there are treatments available to help manage symptoms and improve quality of life.
 If you suspect that you may have lichen sclerosus, it is important to seek medical attention and speak with your healthcare provider about available treatment options.